+Proposal 2 - FOR ratification of the selection of PwC LLP as

+our independent registered public accounting

+firm.

-- Proposal 1 FOR all nominees for director, - Proposal 2 FOR ratification of the selection of PwC LLP as our independent registered public accounting firm, - Proposal 3 FOR the advisory (non-binding) resolution on executive compensation, - Proposal 4 FOR the amendment of Article 6(d) of the Articles of Incorporation and Article III, Section 7, of the By-laws relating to the vote required for removal of Directors, - Proposal 5 FOR the amendment of Article 6(f) of the Articles of Incorporation relating to quorum or voting requirement for shareholders, - Proposal 6 FOR the amendment of Article IX, Section 1 of the By-laws relating to the shareholder vote required to amend the By-laws, - Proposal 7 FOR the advisory (non-binding) shareholder proposal regarding right to call special shareholder meeting.
+- Proposal 3 FOR the advisory (non-blinding) resolution on executive compensation, - Proposal 4 FOR the amendment of Article 6(d) of the Articles of Incorporation and Article III, Section 7, of the Bylaws relating to the vote required for removal of Directors. - Proposal 5 FOR the amendment of Article 6(f) of the Articles of Incorporation relating to quorum or voting requirement for shareholders, - Proposal 6 FOR the amendment of Article IX, Section 1 of the By-laws relating to the shareholder vote required to amend the By-laws, - Proposal 7 FOR the advisory (non-binding) shareholder proposal regarding right to call special shareholder meeting.